 Transitioning to a completely different energy mix clearly requires careful consideration to ensure operational infrastructure is compatible and viable.
 To achieve the long-term net zero emission goals, will take time and will evolve to maintain productivity and cost efficiencies over the long-term.
 As such, the transition is usually gradual, as businesses explore different options and solutions to suit their individual needs.
 However, simply switching to an alternative liquid fuel need not be complex with drop-in alternative fuels available in order to develop an agile energy mix.
 Key options to consider include:

 1. Shell Gas-to-Liquid (GTL)

 According to recent research, 53% of businesses recognise potential disruption as one their most significant barriers to adopting cleaner fuels, but 48% would be encouraged to use alternative fuels if there was a low implementation impact.
-Drop-in diesel alternatives, such as Shell GTL fuel, support this need for an easy transition: they can be used without any modifications to vehicles or engines, and do not require investment in additional infrastructure to provide significant reductions in harmful emissions (nitrogen oxide and particulate matter).
-Certas Energy’s nationwide distribution network enables the delivery of Shell GTL fuel across the country, with rapidly increasing take-up from businesses across a diverse range of industries including construction, logistics, utilities, leisure, marine and the public sector.
+Drop-in diesel alternatives, such as GTL fuel, support this need for an easy transition: they can be used without any modifications to vehicles or engines, and do not require investment in additional infrastructure to provide significant reductions in harmful emissions (nitrogen oxide and particulate matter).
+Certas Energy’s nationwide distribution network enables the delivery of GTL fuel across the country, with rapidly increasing take-up from businesses across a diverse range of industries including construction, logistics, utilities, leisure, marine and the public sector.

 2. Industrial heating oil – Therma35